keycloak/keycloak/README.md

 ### Development Instructions

-For developemnt on this project you will need a running Keycloak server listening on port 8180.
+For development on this project you will need a running Keycloak server listening on port 8180.
 You will also need [yarn installed on your local machine.](https://classic.yarnpkg.com)

 1. Start keycloak
     * Download Keycloak server from [https://www.keycloak.org/downloads]()